 In addition, you can rebuild the database indexes to maintain the database and optimize its performance.
 Thus, when a new record is inserted and needs to be put between existing records, this does not cause fragmentation of the index.
 This is valid especially for the clustered primary key indexes which define the physical order of the database records.

-You can either automatically rebuild indexes or schedule scripts to do this on a regular basis.
+You can either rebuild indexes manually or schedule scripts to do this on a regular basis.
+For more information see: Rebuild database indexes

 NOTE: The rebuilding operation might take considerable time, depending on the size of your database.